-Everyone wants to win in poker, but unfortunately most don’t.
+Everyone wants to win at poker, but unfortunately most do not.
 Due to the charge from the casino around 80% of all players are losing money.
 So how do you learn to become a winning poker player?
 Or move to the next level and continue winning there?
 Here are some guidelines that can help you on the journey.

 Play a lot of poker

-To become good at something, you have to do it a lot.
+To become good at something, you must do it a lot.
 So obviously you need to play a lot of poker to become a winner.
 To get more out of the time you play, consider the following:

-- Until you are a solid winning player, make sure you don’t play on levels you aren’t comfortable with or too many tables.
+- Until you are a solid winning player, make sure you do not play on levels you are not comfortable with or too many tables.

 - When something interesting happens, make sure to mark the hand for later analysis (more on this in the Analyze section).

-It is hard to find good ways to practice poker.
+It is hard to find effective ways to practice poker.
 At Poker Trainer you can practice: